Start9Labs/documentation/site/source/service-guides/lightning/alby-lnbits.rst

 Alby is a browser extension that can be connected to your lightning node a number of ways.
 This guide will go over connecting via LNbits which allows allocation of funds.

-Make sure you are already :ref:`running Tor<connecting-tor>` on your system and we suggest using Firefox which must be :ref:`configured to use Tor.<connecting-tor-ff>`
+Make sure you are already :ref:`running Tor<connecting-tor>` on your system and we suggest using Firefox which must be :ref:`configured to use Tor.<tor-ff>`

 #.
 Download the Alby extension by visiting the `Alby Github <https://github.com/getAlby/lightning-browser-extension#installation>`_, selecting your browser, and installing.
 #.
 On the Alby welcome screen, select **Get Started**.